wxn0brP/violet-libra/README.md

 # Violet Libra

-A simple, lightweight CMS/blogging platform built with Node.js, TypeScript, and a custom VQL API.
+A simple, lightweight CMS/blogging platform built with Bun, TypeScript, and a custom VQL API.

 ## ⚠️ Project Status: MVP / Work in Progress ⚠️